JamieBort/PuppyLove/README.md

         - [ ] 2.
 Style header such that 'Dog Breeds' is on one line.
     - [ ] ii.
 Style table.
         - [X] 1.
 'Breed', 'Image', 'Weight', 'Origin', and 'Markings' are not the right size.
+    - [ ] iii.
+Style form.
+        - [X] 1.
+'First Name', 'Last Name', 'Favorite Breed', 'Why do you love puppies', 'First Name', 'Second Name', 'Pick One', and 'Puppies are the best because...' are not the right size.
         - [ ] 2.
-Style form.
+'Puppies are the best because...' is not the right size.
         - [ ] 3.
-'First Name', 'Last Name', 'Favorite Breed', 'Why do you love puppies', 'First Name', 'Second Name', 'Pick One', and 'Puppies are the best because...' are not the right size.
+The first name and last name input fields are not lined up.
   - [ ] b.
 Make this look appropriate on tablet devices.
     - [ ] i.
 Refactor code such that the structure is appropriate.
     - [ ] ii.
 Style header such that 'Dog Breeds' is on one line.